-1. Foreign governments seeking diplomatic clearance for state aircraft to transit United States territorial airspace or land must obtain a Diplomatic Clearance Number (DCN) issued in advance by the United States Department of State, Bureau of Political-Military Affairs, Office of Global Programs and Initiatives (PM/GPI).
+1. Foreign governments seeking diplomatic clearance for state aircraft to transit or land within United States territorial airspace must obtain a Diplomatic Clearance Number (DCN) issued in advance by the United States Department of State, Bureau of Political-Military Affairs, Office of Global Programs and Initiatives (PM/GPI).
 A DCN authorizes the aircraft to transit or land in the United States and its territories in accordance with the approved itinerary.

-2. To obtain a DCN, foreign governments must submit information to PM/GPI via the web-based Diplomatic Clearance Application System (DCAS).
-Once the PM/GPI Diplomatic Clearance Officer verifies that all necessary data is provided and that diplomatic clearance is appropriate, the automated system will reflect that clearance has been granted and a unique diplomatic clearance number has been issued.
+2. To obtain a DCN, foreign governments must submit an application to PM/GPI via the web-based Diplomatic Clearance Application System (DCAS).
+Once a PM/GPI Diplomatic Clearance Officer verifies that all necessary data has been provided and that diplomatic clearance is appropriate, the automated system will note that clearance has been granted and issue a unique diplomatic clearance number.

 B. AIRCRAFT CLEARANCE LEAD TIME AND VALIDATION

-1. Each foreign mission must submit diplomatic clearance requests via DCAS (https://dcas.state.gov) no later than three full business days (72 working hours) in advance of the aircraft’s initial entry into the United States.
+1. Each foreign mission must submit diplomatic clearance requests via DCAS (https://dcas.state.gov) no later than three full business days in advance of the aircraft’s initial entry into the United States.
+For an example not involving a holiday, requests for aircraft to arrive in U.S. airspace on Monday at 1300Z hours must be submitted via DCAS no later than the previous Wednesday at 1300Z hours.
 "Business days" routinely are Monday through Friday and do not include federal holidays when the U.S. government is closed.
-For an example not involving a holiday, requests for aircraft to arrive in U.S. airspace on Monday at 1300Z hours must be submitted via DCAS no later than the previous Wednesday at 1300Z hours.
-To facilitate planning, federal holidays observed by the U.S. government in 2018 will be:
+To facilitate planning, federal holidays observed by the U.S. government in 2019 will be:

-2. Complying with the three business day advance notification procedure is critical to ensuring necessary information and adequate lead time is provided to the various U.S. government agencies overseeing flights into and within U.S. airspace.
-In 2007, the President of the United States approved the National Strategy for Aviation Security, resulting in enhanced interagency collaboration on all airspace management activities, including coordination on diplomatic aircraft activities.
+2. Complying with the three business day advance notification procedure is critical to ensuring necessary information is provided with adequate lead-time to the various U.S. government agencies overseeing flights into and within U.S. airspace.

-3. In a very limited number of circumstances, PM/GPI will take action during non-duty hours on a case-by-case basis requiring an exception to policy.
-Exception to the three business day advance notification rule may be granted for the following circumstances:
+3. In a very limited number of circumstances, PM/GPI will take action during non-duty hours.
+Exceptions to the three business day advance notification requirement may be granted for the following circumstances:

 b.
-Short-Notice Official Government Business VIP Flights: Short notice requests concerning VIP flights must be accompanied by information describing briefly the official nature of the government business, to include the name of key participants and location of the meeting.
+Short notice (less than three business days), official government business VIP flights: Short notice requests concerning VIP flights must be accompanied by information describing briefly the official nature of the government business, to include the name of key U.S. participants and location of the meeting.
 To be granted this exemption, the VIP must be on official business.
 For purposes of diplomatic clearance, the Department of State considers a VIP to be a cabinet minister or a three-star general/flag officer and above.

 e.
 Humanitarian or disaster assistance operations.